istio/istio.io/content/docs/concepts/what-is-istio/index.md

 Galley validates user authored Istio API configuration on behalf of the other Istio control plane components.
-Over time, Galley will take over responsibility as the top-level config ingestion, processing and distribution component of Istio.
+Over time, Galley will take over responsibility as the top-level configuration ingestion, processing and distribution component of Istio.
 It will be responsible for insulating the rest of the Istio components from the details of obtaining user configuration from the underlying platform (e.g. Kubernetes).